victors11/chess-game/README.md

 # chess-game
-Console user interaction chess game system written in java
+chess game system written in java, that interacts with the user through the terminal